amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 ## How it works

-Dapr resource binding starts with a yaml-based file called a *binding configuration*.
-This file describes the resource to which you'll communicate along with its binding details.
+Dapr resource binding starts with a component configuration file.
+This yaml file describes the type of resource to which you'll bind along with its configuration settings.
 Once configured, your service can receive events from the resource or trigger events on it.

+> [!NOTE]
-(Binding configurations are presented in detail later in the *Components* section.)
+> Binding configurations are presented in detail later in the *Components* section.

 ### Input bindings